vi20251/plotnvision/Task1/README.md

 - Which plot is easier to interpret?
 Why?
 Relate your answer to human visual perception.

 # Code
-Copy your Python code from the notebook and paste them here
+_Copy your Python code from the notebook and paste them below:_

 # Reflection
-Copy your reflection sentences from the notebook and paste them here
+_Tulis ulang refleksi dari notebook di bawah ini ke dalam Bahasa Indonesia_